;

 T3 Twirl Trio

 The T3 Twirl Trio is the same concept as the Whirl Trio above, but instead of wand barrels, this set includes traditional clamp or clip barrels.
 I prefer this hype of barrel for the curls I like to wear.
 This set also comes with three barrels.
 It’s slightly more expensive than the Whirl Trio at $335.
 This set is what I WISH I had purchased since my hair length varies a lot!
-When I was pregnant, it was VERY long and now it’s shoulder length and I have two separate curling irons for this reason.
+When I was pregnant with Thomas, it was VERY long and now it’s shoulder length and I have two separate curling irons for this reason.

 Features